 - From the back of a fox squirrel cut off a tuff of fur.
 Clean out the under fur leaving the guard hairs.
 Tie the guard hair in at the bend of the hook and along the shank.

-- Tie in a section of copper wire to the tail.
+- Tie in a section of mylar at the end of the fly.

 - Dub fox squirrel belly fur two-third of the way back towards the bead.